 I will bring to your university the same qualities I see in my role models: drive, determination, and a logical mind.

-- It provides a great deal of impressive detail about his goals and interests in a compact, compelling way.
+- Provides a great deal of impressive detail about his goals and interests in a compact, compelling way.
 Although he the writer is talking about ideas, he relates them to his physical self and his activities, so the reader can “see” and remember his ideas more easily.
 “I wish people could see the logic in my veins, the law in my lungs, the mock trial on my mind, and the admiration in my heart for both Clarence Darrow—for his willingness to take on challenging cases, and Johnnie Cochrane—for his ability to win them.”

 “Davidson is coaxing campus organizations and even using off-campus trips to orchestrate conversations between white and black students, between religious students and atheists, between budding Democrats and nascent Republicans.
 By prioritizing these kinds of exchanges, the school sends the message that they matter every bit as much as the warmth and validation of a posse of like-minded people.
 At Denison University, near Columbus, Ohio, there are special funds available to campus groups that stage events with other, dissimilar groups.
 Adam Weinberg, the college’s president, told me that he’d attended a Seder at which Jewish students played host to international students from China.”